Project Team

 Prof. Boglárka Koller

-Boglárka Koller is a full professor, Jean Monnet Chair, head of the Department of European Studies and vice-rector for international affairs at the University of Public Service, Budapest.
-She graduated at the Corvinus University, Budapest as an economist in 1998; she also holds an MA in Nationalism Studies from the Central European University (CEU), Budapest and an MSc in European Studies from the London School of Economics and Political Science (LSE).
-Her main research areas are history and theories of European integration, differentiated integration and multi-speed Europe, and Europeanisation in Central and Eastern Europe.
-She has numerous publications on European integration, among which there are three books (Nemzet, identitás és politika Európában – Nations, identities and politics in Europe -, L’Harmattan, Budapest, 2006.; Európa utazása – The Voyage of Europe.
-History of EU integration; co-author with Krisztina Arató, Gondolat Kiadó, 2015; Képzelt Európa – Imagined Europe; co-author with Krisztina Arató, Balassi Kiadó, 2013) and several journal articles and edited volumes.
-Recently published an edited volume with Alexei D. Voskressenski: The Regional World Order at Lexington, USA and contributed to L'Europe, une fracture á retardement volume edited by Violaine Delteil and Xavier Richet, L’Harmattan in 2019 with a chapter ‘Differentiated Union.
-The Only Way Forward or One That Leads to Desintegrations?’
-Her latest co-edited volume will be published in July 2021 at Routledge: The Political Economy of the Eurozone in Central and Eastern Europe.
+Boglárka Koller is a full professor, Jean Monnet Chair, and head of the Department of European Studies at the University of Public Service, Budapest.
+She graduated from Corvinus University, Budapest, with a degree in economics in 1998; she also holds an MA in Nationalism Studies from the Central European University (CEU), Budapest, and an MSc in European Studies from the London School of Economics and Political Science (LSE).
+Her primary research areas include the history and theories of European integration, differentiated integration and multi-speed Europe, and Europeanization in Central and Eastern Europe.
+She has numerous publications on European integration, including three books: Nemzet, identitás és politika Európában (Nations, identities and politics in Europe), L’Harmattan, Budapest, 2006.; Európa utazása – The Voyage of Europe.
+History of EU integration; co-author with Krisztina Arató, Gondolat Kiadó, 2015; Képzelt Európa – Imagined Europe; co-author with Krisztina Arató, Balassi Kiadó, 2013; and several journal articles and edited volumes.
+Recently published an edited volume with Alexei D. Voskressenski: The Regional World Order at Lexington, USA, and contributed to L'Europe, une fracture á retardement volume edited by Violaine Delteil and Xavier Richet, L’Harmattan in 2019 with a chapter ‘Differentiated Union.
+The Only Way Forward or One That Leads to Desintegration?’
+Her latest co-edited volume, The Political Economy of the Eurozone in Central and Eastern Europe, will be published by Routledge in July 2021.
 Why In, Why Out? (co-edited with Krisztina Arató and Anita Pelle).

 Annamária Kitta